 Profits under pressure

-Speaking of food grade inks in India, one generally refers to flexible packaging inks used in rotogravure and CI flexo presses.
-Sakata, on this front is ahead of the pack according to Seth, as its ink products are compliant to international norms.
-He says that international ink manufacturers have to rely on Japanese standards, UAPIA standard and Swiss regulations which cannot be taken for granted.
-While the awareness about food grade inks has recently grabbed the limelight in India, the brand managers are still only looking only at the price of ink.
+Speaking of food-grade inks in India, one generally refers to flexible packaging inks used in rotogravure and CI flexo presses.
+Sakata, on this front, is ahead of the pack according to Seth, as its ink products are compliant to international norms.
+He says that international ink manufacturers have to rely on Japanese standards, UAPIA standards, and Swiss regulations which cannot be taken for granted.
+While the awareness about food-grade inks has recently grabbed the limelight in India, the brand managers are still only looking only at the price of ink.

 Anti-counterfeit inks in demand

 In the food industry, anti-counterfeiting measures with special inks are the norm and more brand owners are now asking for inks that can help them avoid counterfeit or spurious and dangerous products in circulation.
 Seth says, “There is more stress in the BIS regulation that there must not be direct contact.
 The package integrity is such that no part of the ink comes in direct contact with the packaged food.
 We have been coming up with toluene and ketone free inks for more than 5 years now.
 We have close to 45% of the market share for these inks in India.”

 Sakata offers inks in the food industry that are consistent throughout the run with high bond strength, low solvent-retention and no odour.
 Most importantly, Sakata’s toluene and ketone free inks can print easily on a variety of substrates.
 In using these better quality inks, skill and knowledge sharing is needed – and this is what Sakata has been able to do with its customers over a period of time.

 Flexo versus gravure